 - Generalizing people by their disability is disrespectful.
 Remember, each person with autism or Down Syndrome is their own person.
 No two people are the same.
 All people have their own abilities, their own strengths and weaknesses, and their own likes and dislikes.
 The same is true for any disability!

-- It is necessary to know how each individual student communicates, their mobility, behaviors that may arise, their academic needs (can they read, write, count, etc. if that is important to the activity)
+- It is necessary to know how each individual communicates, their mobility, behaviors that may arise, their academic needs (can they read, write, count, etc. if that is important to the activity)

 Create Opportunities for Working to Learn

-By creating a job-like setting within the classroom, students learn basic job skills they may otherwise never learn.
-By not only learning these job skills, but also practicing them in everyday transactions, the students acquire basic job skills that can help them one day land a real position.
+By creating a job-like setting within the classroom, youths learn basic job skills they may otherwise never learn.
+By not only learning these job skills, but also practicing them in everyday transactions, they acquire basic job skills that can help them one day land a real position.
 Similarly, the students learn how to successfully follow directions, socialize with customers, and sell a product—the most basic job skills needed for any position.
 With continued efforts taken to teach job skills in classrooms, students with special needs will have a better chance of getting a job in the future.

 - Create a mobile coffee station/school store/ice cream stand (see handout below)

 - Host a themed dance (see handout below)

 Help all participants, especially those with different abilities, understand and say “okay, here are my abilities, here are my limitations—and I’m going to work competitively despite those limitations.”